rolandshoemaker/acme-onion/draft-shoemaker-acme-onion.md

 # Security Considerations

-Probably should consider something here (may want to reference [@TOR-REND-V3] Section 2.2.7.).
+Probably should consider _something_ here (may want to reference [@TOR-REND-V3] Section 2.2.7?).

 # Acknowledgments

-Thank people (Wayne Thayer for his work on the CABF ballot).
+The author would like to thank those who offered editorial and technical input on the document.
+Special thanks to Wayne Thayer who authored the CA/Browser Forum ballot which specified acceptable validation methods for version 3 Onion addresses.

 {backmatter}